CakeSphere/Decky/readme.md

 Cards are visible and formatted but it is not currently possible to search.

 :white_square_button: **Card Details**:
 Cards contents are visible and properly formatted, but only cards from the past ten or so sets are available.
+Prices are unavailable and many controls don't work.

 :white_square_button:  **Deck Builder**:
 The deck builder exists but is not currently functional.